 if it does not intend to generate a set of Construction Planning Assumptions in respect of the relevant Construction Project.
 In such circumstances The Company shall specify the relevant Construction Planning Assumptions which it has previously provided to the relevant Transmission Owner and the data of such provisions which shall be deemed to be the Construction Planning Assumptions for the purposes of such Construction Project.

-3.4 The Company may, at its discretion, change a set of Construction Planning Assumptions (including any deemed Construction Planning Assumptions under paragraph 3.3) by giving notice to the relevant Transmission Owner(s), at any time up to the later of the time at which the TO Construction Offer to which such Construction Planning Assumptions apply:
+3.4 The Company may, at its discretion (or where The Company Construction Application corresponds to a Gate 2 Application under the Gated Application and Offer Process only in agreement with a Transmision Owner), change a set of Construction Planning Assumptions (including any deemed Construction Planning Assumptions under paragraph 3.3) by giving notice to the relevant Transmission Owner(s), at any time up to the later of the time at which the TO Construction Offer to which such Construction Planning Assumptions apply:

 3.4.1 is accepted by The Company pursuant to paragraph 5.3; or